From Fractionalization to Chiral Topological Superconductivity in a Flat Chern Band

 Furthermore, to establish the pairing symmetry we compute the superconducting order parameter $\Delta(\bk)\equiv\mel{\Psi_{N-2}}{c_{-\bk} c_{\bk}}{\Psi_{N}}$ with $\ket{\Psi_N}$ and $\ket{\Psi_{N-2}}$ many-body ground state in their respective particle number sectors \footnote{To calculate $\Delta(\k)$, we choose a gauge where the $\Delta(\k)$ is purely real at the momentum point where the absolute value $|\Delta(\k)|$ is maximum.}.
 Figure~\ref{fig:pairwavefunction}(a) and~\ref{fig:pairwavefunction}(b) displays the complex order parameter $\Delta(\bk)$ clearly revealing chiral $f$-wave symmetry.
 Notably, the order parameter is peaked around the Fermi surface, consistent with the weakly pairing regime.
 These ED results fully support a chiral $f$-wave topological superconductor, consistent with our theory.

-{\it Discussion---} In this work, we have investigated the interacting phase diagram of flat Chern bands tuned by inhomogeneous band geometry.
+{\it Discussion---} In this Letter, we have investigated the interacting phase diagram of flat Chern bands tuned by inhomogeneous band geometry.
 We provided both numerical and analytical evidence for the emergence of chiral topological $f$-wave superconductivity around and {\it including} $\nu = 2/3$, which is driven by the fluctuation of quantum metric in $\k$ space.

-This superconducting phase can be understood from the pairing instability of a Fermi liquid parent state, which is an anomalous Hall metal with a singly-connected Fermi surface.
-This is crucially distinct from recently proposed scenario of superconductivity of doped anyons in a fractional Chern insulator \cite{laughlinanyon,shi2024doping, divic2024anyon,shi2025anyondelocalizationtransitionsdisordered,nosov2025anyonsuperconductivityplateautransitions}.
-Importantly, our system belongs to the weak pairing (BCS) regime which is topologically nontrivial, distinct from the topologically trivial BEC phase.
+This superconducting phase can be understood from the pairing instability of a Fermi liquid parent state, which is an anomalous Hall metal with a singly connected Fermi surface.
+This is crucially distinct from recently proposed scenario of superconductivity of doped anyons in a fractional Chern insulator \cite{laughlinanyon,shi2024doping, divic2024anyon,shi2025anyondelocalizationtransitionsdisordered,nosov2025anyonsuperconductivityplateautransitions,pichler2025microscopicmechanismanyonsuperconductivity}.
+Our theory differs from these proposals in fundamental ways.
+First, despite the nonperturbative nature of our theory, the superconducting state can be understood as a Fermi surface instability and is adiabatically connected to a chiral $f$-wave superconductor in the weak-pairing phase, {distinct from the topologically trivial BEC phase}.
+Second, in this topologically nontrivial regime, we find $N=3$ chiral Majorana edge modes—distinct from the hypothesized anyon superconductivity obtained by doping the $\nu=2/3$ FCI, which is argued to have an even number of edge modes~\cite{shi2024doping}. {Thanks to its large binding energy, the superconducting state we found remains robust against perturbations, including bare band dispersion, longer-range interactions, and other variations to the flat Chern band model.}

 Possible signs of chiral superconductivity have been recently observed in twisted TMDs~\cite{xu2025signaturesunconventionalsuperconductivitynear}.
-Interestingly, superconductivity develops from a fairly good metal with $k_F\ell_{\rm mf}=2\pi/(\rho_{xx} e^2/h)\approx32$ that exhibits prominent anomalous Hall effect, consistent with the theoretical picture presented in this work.
+Interestingly, superconductivity develops from a fairly good metal with $k_F\ell_{\rm mf}=2\pi/(\rho_{xx} e^2/h)\approx32$ that exhibits prominent anomalous Hall effect, consistent with the theoretical picture presented in this work. {Chiral $f$-wave topological superconductivity can be detected via the optical Kerr effect, half-integer quantized thermal Hall conductance, Majorana zero modes bound to vortex cores, and phase-sensitive probes of the order parameter.}

+{\it Note added---} A subsequent work reports {evidence of} chiral $f$-wave superconductivity {and charge density wave} near a fractional Chern insulator in the lowest Landau level under a periodic potential~\cite{wang2025chiralsuperconductivitynearfractional}.

 {\it Acknowledgments---} It is a pleasure to acknowledge useful discussions with Aidan Reddy.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-24-1-4043.
 A. A. was supported by the Knut and Alice Wallenberg Foundation (KAW 2022.0348).
 L. F. was supported in part by a Simons Investigator Award from the Simons Foundation.